Menu

 return {"messages": [AIMessage(content=response.content, name="isolated_agent")]}

-Real-World Example: Multi-Agent Research Team
+Real-World Example: A Multi-Agent Research Team

 python